mainkoon81/Linear-Model-project-SAS/README.md

    - **Clarity** represents the internal purity of the diamond, and falls into 8 categories: I1, SI2, SI1, VS2, VS1, VVS2, VVS1, and IF (in order from least to most pure).
 These categories can be represented by an ordinal variable, 1-8.
    - **Color** represents the color of the diamond, and is rated D through J, with D being the most colorless (and valuable) and J being the most yellow.
    - For the dataset from the database, since the data is in a csv, we’ll need to change the datatypes, so we’ll bring in a select tool and set the numeric data to 'double' and the ordinal data to 'integer'.
    - Bring it in a scatter plot to take a look at the data and get feel for it.
-There is only one continuous numeric predictor variable, 'carat', so we chart carat and price.
+There is only one continuous numeric predictor variable, 'carat', so we chart price and carat.
    - As expected, that price increases with carat weight, but there’s a lot of variation among diamonds of the same weight.
 The additional predictor variables will help explain some of this variation.
 <img src="https://user-images.githubusercontent.com/31917400/33441774-62ef790c-d5eb-11e7-845b-5d9a2d787624.jpg" />